Bringing Together Dynamic Motion and 3D Geometry!

 Quantify ejection fraction and fractional shortening with more accuracy than traditional echocardiography, and faster than cardiac MRI!

-4D imaging on the Vevo F2 represents the next step in the evolution of preclinical imaging; a feature that brings together the dynamic motion of the myocardium throughout the cardiac cycle with the 3D geometry of the heart.
+4D imaging - the next step in the evolution of preclinical echocardiography!
+Visualize the dynamic motion of the myocardium throughout the cardiac cycle with the 3D geometry of the heart.

-4D ultrasound is the perfect solution for models that create abnormalities in the traditional geometric proportions of the heart such as:
+4D ultrasound is the perfect solution for cardiac disease models that create abnormalities in the traditional geometric proportions of the heart such as:

 - Congenital heart defects